dojo/docs/dojo/attr.rst

 On top of that several browsers deal with attribute setting and getting in different ways.

 If an attribute was not specified for the DOM node, it will return a falsy value (see `dojo.hasAttr <dojo/hasAttr>`_).
-If you want to get a default value for missing attributes, use `dojo.getPropNode <dojo/getPropNode>`_, which always falls back to properties, if they are available.
+If you want to get a default value for missing attributes, use `dojo.getNodeProp <dojo/getNodeProp>`_, which always falls back to properties, if they are available.

 =====